Akashkpython/akashshare-se-app/INSTALLATION_INSTRUCTIONS.md

 1. **Installation fails with permissions error**
    - Ensure you're running the installer as Administrator
    - Check that you have write permissions to the installation directory
+1.  **Installation fails with permissions error**
+    - Ensure you are running the installer as an Administrator.
+    - Check that you have write permissions to the installation directory.

 2. **Application fails to start**
    - Ensure all required dependencies are installed
    - Check Windows Event Viewer for error details
+2.  **Application fails to start**
+    - Ensure all prerequisites, especially Node.js, are installed correctly.
+    - Check the Windows Event Viewer for any application-specific error details.

 3. **Uninstallation fails**
    - Try running the alternative uninstaller scripts as Administrator
    - Manually delete the installation folder if necessary
+3.  **Uninstallation fails**
+    - Try running one of the alternative uninstaller scripts as an Administrator.
+    - As a last resort, you can manually delete the installation folder.

 ## Security Note
 For security, the uninstallation process requires you to type "AkAsH" exactly to confirm removal of the application.
 This prevents accidental uninstallation.